Qitmeer/qitmeer-docker-test/miner_and mining_pool_manual.md

 ## config pool

 you should setup at least 4 config files (path to conf/ ) to run pool,round,payment,pay,admin and api.

-the pool system contain 6 precedures:

-1. pool procedure, to accept miner connect and find blocks

-2. round procedure, to calculate miners share and credit

-3. payment procedure, to make pay list for pay

-4. pay procedure, to send coin to miner

-5. admin procedure, to manage pay list

-6. api procedure， to serve json data for pool index page
+Please refer to example config file（conf/xx.js).

 ## server firewall open port